crystal-koii/koii-vps/README.md

         PATH="/home/ubuntu/.local/share/koii/install/active_release/bin:$PATH"
     ```
 2. When the public key and seed phrase are printed, save them you'll need them later.
 3. When prompted: "Please take a moment to fill your new wallet with enough koii to run the tasks."
-You need to copy the public key and use Finnie to fund your wallet before pressing y to continue.
+You need to copy the public key and use Finnie to fund your wallet before the next step.

 # If you have problem: